 Latte mugs are tall with a tapered ‘V’ shape, and a flared handle.
 This design will keep your drink hotter for longer and is a favourite with big coffee drinkers.
-Latte glasses feature a wide circular base and a ‘C’ handle close to the base.
+Latte glasses feature a wide circular base and a ‘C’ handle close to the bottom.
 A latte glass has a standard capacity, and your coffee will cool fast in a latte glass.
 Two reasons the big coffee consumer avoids them.
 On the other end of the scale, you have a large coffee cup.
 Short and stout with a small base large tapered body and extra-wide rim.
 A mug of the sweet coffee drinker.

 A standard mug is the same diameter at the top as it is the bottom with a ‘C’ handle.
 A lot of large mugs are bigger versions of standard mugs.
 The large versions will hold 450ml while the giant versions will hold 600ml.
 Large enamel mugs also have a uniform diameter ‘C’ handle but always have a tapered lip at the top.
 Indestructible Enamel mugs with a 550ml capacity are favourite with campers.

 Tapered mugs always have a narrower base than the top.
-There are but some tapered mugs on the market which are the other way round.
+There are but some conical mugs on the market which are the other way round.
 Dumpy at the bottom and smaller at the top.
-Flared handles are common on tapered mugs.
+Flared handles are standard on tapered mugs.
 Unfortunately, conical mugs or any mug with a small base are easier to knock over than other mugs.
 Handleless mugs are always tapered, to avoid slippage.
 Bell mugs are an inverted bell-shaped with a small base and a tapered edge near the top.

 Tall mugs always have a large capacity.
 A tall mug is longer than it is wide.
-You can find all types of handle on a tall mug.
+You can find all types of a handle on a tall mug.
 Some tall mugs have a tapered or flared top while others are uniform.
 Mugs are usually round except for square mugs.
 The shape doesn’t offer any advantages when it comes to drinking.
 Designed to go with square crockery and cutlery.
-Cube mugs are exactly that, a cube they fall under the novelty category.
+Cube mugs are precisely that, a cube they fall under the novelty category.

 Large Mug Handles